Groups stategizing

 As your business grows, the challenge isn’t just keeping up.
 It’s learning how to get out of your own way.

-At a certain point, what got you here—your hands-on hustle, your ability to steer every decision, your deep knowledge of the work—starts to become the very thing holding your business back.
-You become the bottleneck.
-Not because you’re doing something wrong, but because the role has changed and it’s time for you to change with it.
+At a certain point, what got you here (think your hands-on hustle, your ability to steer every decision, your deep knowledge of the work) starts to become the very thing holding your business back.
+You become the limitation because your role has changed, and it’s time for you to change with it.

 Growth demands a different kind of leadership.
 One that trades control for clarity, doing for directing, and busyness for strategic space.